 Specify the URL to Receive Requests

-You’ll need to setup your own endpoint to receive notification requests.
+First off, you’ll need to setup your own endpoint to receive our POST requests.
 The endpoint needs to have a URL that is publicly reachable and run under HTTPS.
 You can either use a single URL for multiple events, or create specific endpoints for each task.
 When you have the URL ready, make a copy and head over the Integrations page on Seably to register it.

 If you don't have a URL available one of the simplest tool for testing webhooks is Request Bin.
 Request Bin lets you create a webhook URL and send data to it to see how it's recognized in a human readable form.
 Go to requestbin.com, click Create a RequestBin, then copy the URL it gives you and paste it as your endpoint URL for testing.